whistlegraph/aesthetic-computer/README.txt

   - [x] New homepage with login / sign-up buttons.
   - [x] Add buttons to login / sign-up if the user is logged out.
   - [-] Add Abe's startup sound.

+** Drag + Drop Coding ***
+  - [] Type `code piece-name` to get a template piece downloaded, or get the current version of an existing piece.
+  - [] Drag and drop an `*.mjs` file onto aesthetic.computer to replace or add a piece with your version.
+  - [] Open and edit this file to get live updates whenever the window regains focus.
+(Or automatically, via an export flag.)

 *plot* (new launch fonts)
   - [-] Make the UI responsive based on grid and scale and window size.